Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Continuous Formulation

 \subsubsection{Modified Standard Reinforcing Model}

 To examine the effects of anisotropy, we use the modified standard reinforcing model \cite{Murphy2013}.
-This model is used to describe transversely isotropic materials with fibers given by a material vector $\Ab$ in the reference configuration and $\ab = \FF \Ab$ in the current configuration.
-The effect of the anisotropy appears through the pseudo-invariants $I_4$ and $I_5$:
+This model describes transversely isotropic materials with fibers given by a material vector $\Ab$ in the reference configuration and $\ab = \FF \Ab$ in the current configuration.
+The effect of the anisotropy appears through the anisotropic invariants $I_4$ and $I_5$:

 in which $\BB = \FF \FF^T$ is the left Cauchy-Green strain.
 Because $\ab$ is the stretched and rotated material vector, $I_4$ measures the stretch of the fiber, whereas $I_5$ encodes information related to the shear as well as the stretch \cite{Merodio2005}.
-The modified standard reinforcing model has the following strain energy functional and first Piola-Kirchhoff stress:
+The modified standard reinforcing model is

 in which $\MM = \Ab \otimes \Ab$.
-Here, $\mut$ is the shear modulus of the material in the plane transverse to the fibers, and $\mul$ is the shear modulus along the length of the fibers.
-To determine $\kappas$, $\mut$ is used in equation ($\ref{kappa-nu}$) because this material model does not involve an isotropic shear modulus $\mus$.
+Here, $\Gt$ is the shear modulus of the material in the plane transverse to the fibers, and $\Gl$ is the shear modulus along the length of the fibers.
+To determine $\kappas$, $\Gt$ is used in equation ($\ref{kappa-nu}$) because this material model does not involve an isotropic shear modulus $G$.
 The parameter $\El$ is similar to a Young's modulus but in the direction of the fiber.
 When we modify $I_1$, we instead obtain:

 Likewise, for the modified standard reinforcing model, the deviatoric projection is: